Hira (surname): Statistics

-Statistics compiled by Patrick Hanks on the basis of the 2011 United Kingdom census and the Census of Ireland 2011 found 293 people with the surname Hira on the island of Great Britain and one on the island of Ireland.
+Statistics compiled by Patrick Hanks on the basis of the 2011 United Kingdom census and the 2011 census of Ireland found 293 people with the surname Hira on the island of Great Britain and one on the island of Ireland.
 The 1881 United Kingdom census did not record any bearers of this surname.
-The 2010 United States Census found 513 people with the surname Hira, making it the 42,308th-most-common name in the country.
+The 2010 United States census found 513 people with the surname Hira, making it the 42,308th-most-common name in the country.
 This represented an increase from 384 (51,024th-most-common) in the 2000 census.
 In both censuses, about eight-tenths of the bearers of the surname identified as Asian, while the proportion identifying as non-Hispanic white fell from 12% in the 2000 census to 6.4% in the 2010 census.